KILTprotocol/docs/docs/concepts/01_what_is_kilt.md

 Though we can now see a more and more centralized way of organising trust, the actual information that make up an identity are still handed out directly to the individuals, who are still responsible for their own data.
 Take official personal documents like passports as an example.
 They were issued by trusted entities and handed out to the holders.
-Those holders were then under full control of their credentials and could use them wherever needed.
+Those holders were then under full control of their Credentials and could use them wherever needed.

 However, with the invention of the Internet and later of the Web 2.0, services evolved and merged into totally centralized solutions including Google, Meta, and Twitter among others.
 They do not only simply attest someone's email account anymore, but due to their business model, our personal data (i.e., our identity), is stored and controlled by those same service providers.